A continuum model of multi-phase reactive transport in igneous systems: Constitutive relations

+\end{linenomath*} When substituting \eqref{eq:flx-decomp} into the entropy production \eqref{eq:flx-divergence-transform}, terms multiplying reference gradients sum to zero ($\sum_j \qji \cdot \Gmstari = 0$, $\sum_i \qfi \cdot \GPstar = 0$) and are therefore not carried further.
+In general, $\GPstar \neq \Grad \Pstar$ even if transfer and flux coefficients have identical weights, $\ofi = \omega_{K_\phi}^i$.
+The physical intuition behind this gradient expansion is that diffusive fluxes subject to a sum constraint effectively diffuse down their deviation from the forcing gradient of the fastest diffusing phase.
+A somewhat counter-intuitive consequence is that components/phases may experience a finite diffusive flux even if not subject to an internal forcing gradient themselves.
+Hence, the slowest fluxes may effectively anti-diffuse as they compensate for faster fluxes.

-Regarding the volume flux \eqref{eq:flx-const-rel-volume}, we note that it appears as conjugate to $\Pi$ in the entropy inequality.
-The internally consistent choice of constitutive relation is therefore that mechanical diffusion is written as a function of phase pressure gradient deviations.
-To our knowledge, a constitutive relation of that form has not been proposed elsewhere.
-Indeed, it remains unclear how it should be reconciled with sedimentation experiments and theory \citep{mucha2004model,segre2001effective} suggesting that diffusion due to velocity fluctuations is driven by gradients in phase fractions, \begin{linenomath*}
+Regarding the diffusive part of the volume flux \eqref{eq:flx-const-rel-volume}, we note that it appears as conjugate to $\Grad \Pi$ in the entropy inequality.
+We have therefore made the internally consistent choice in \eqref{eq:flx-const-rel-volume} that diffusive fluxes of phase volume are driven down deviations in phase pressure gradients.
+To our knowledge, a constitutive relation of this form has not previously been proposed.
+Indeed, it remains open how to best interpret it.
+One possibility is to reconcile it with suspension flow experiments and theory \citep{mucha2004model,segre2001effective}, which suggest that volume diffusion arises from local-scale fluctuations in particle sedimentation velocity and is driven down gradients in phase fractions, \begin{linenomath*}

 \end{linenomath*} where \begin{linenomath*}